digitalprojections/bozor/docs/ADVERTISING_STRATEGY.md

 ## Operational Workflow

+1. User applies for an advertiser account.
+2. Admin approves, rejects, or suspends the advertiser profile.
-1. Advertiser submits an ad listing with title, body, image, destination URL, placement, campaign dates, and budget.
+3. Approved advertiser creates an ad campaign with title, body, image, destination URL, package, and preferred start date.
+4. The system creates one fixed-price ad order for the selected package.
+5. Advertiser submits a payment reference after paying through the current manual/off-platform process.
-2. Admin reviews the ad for policy and quality.
+6. Admin confirms payment, reviews the ad, sets dates/priority, and marks the campaign scheduled or active.
-3. Admin sets `status = active`, `listing_type = advertisement`, placement, dates, priority, and price.
-4. Shared layout loads active ads by placement and rotates available ads.
+7. Shared layout loads paid active campaigns by placement and rotates available ads.
-5. Future version records impressions and clicks to calculate eCPM and renewal pricing.
+8. Future version records impressions and clicks to calculate eCPM and renewal pricing.

 ## Next Milestones

-- Admin ad creation/editing UI.
+- Online payment checkout for ad packages.
 - Impression and click tracking endpoints.
 - Advertiser reporting page.
-- Payment checkout for ad packages.
 - Sponsored in-feed placement after disclosure and ranking rules are defined.